-Tripurari Purnima celebrations by Goa Tourism – I saw this advertisement in the newspaper couple of days before the full moon in November.
+Tripurari Purnima or Dev Deepawali celebrations by Goa Tourism – I saw this advertisement in the newspaper a couple of days before the full moon in November.
 The program sounded interesting, midnight boat festival on the banks of Valvanti river with cultural programs like Lavani, thrown in.
 I was intrigued, called up Goa Tourism and made my booking, to go and see the other side of Goan nightlife.

-We reached Sankhali or Sakhali after a drive of good 90 minutes or so.
+We reached Sankhali or Sankhali or Sanquelim after a drive of a good 90 minutes or so.
 I not only discovered a colorful festival but also learned a bit about Tripurari Purnima and Dev Deepawali.